temporalio/cli/temporalcli/commandsmd/commands.md

   An options set declaration is the equivalent of pasting those options into the bulleted options list.

-  Note: Options that are similar but slightly different don't need to be in option sets.
+  * Options that are similar but slightly different don't need to be in option sets.
+  * Every "Option Set for" declaration links to the H4 entry that supplies the inherited options.
-  Reserve option sets for when the behavior of the option is the same across commands.
+  * Reserve option sets for when the behavior of the option is the same across commands.
-  Copy/paste is fine, otherwise.
+    Otherwise, just use copy/paste.

 DEFINING AN OPTION

-* List one option per line, using asterisk-delimited bullets.
+* List each option separately.
+* Start each option definition with an asterisk-delimiting bullet.
 * Order the most commonly used options first.
 * Use this format:

   ```
-  `--<long-option>`( , `-<short option>`) <data-type> - <short-description>( <extra-attributes>)
+  * `--<long-option>`( , `-<short option>`) <data-type> -
+    <short-description>.
+    ( <extra-attributes>. )
   ```

   This contrived example uses all these features.